ChatGPT App Tutorial: Build Your First App in 5 Minutes

 sunpeak dev

 Open http://localhost:3000.
-You should see the ChatGPT simulator with your recipe card rendered inside a chat conversation.
+You should see the ChatGPT inspector with your recipe card rendered inside a chat conversation.
 The user message “Give me a recipe for chocolate chip cookies” appears in the chat, and your component renders the structured recipe below it.

 How It Works